• Share this on:

 The Supplier Ethical Data Exchange (SEDEX) is a well-known global initiative to make global supply chains more transparent.
 Sedex is a collaborative global forum where buyers, suppliers and auditors can store and share information.

-The aim of this information sharing is to manage performance on sustainability.
+The aim of this information-sharing is to manage performance on sustainability.
 This covers labour rights, health and safety, the environment and business ethics.
 As such, Sedex is not a certification scheme or a standard-setting body.
-However, by participating in this platform, companies show their willingness to share data and use information to manage and improve ethical standards across the supply chain.
+However, by participating in this platform companies show their willingness to share data and use information to manage and improve ethical standards across the supply chain.

-Sedex has also developed a social auditing standard, called SMETA (Sedex Members Ethical Trade Audit).
-This auditing model helps companies assess a supplier’s working conditions in the social, ethical, and environmental domains.
+Sedex has also developed a social auditing standard called SMETA (Sedex Members Ethical Trade Audit).
+This auditing model helps companies assess a supplier’s working conditions in the social, ethical and environmental domains.

 Overview of certifications and CoC

-• Travel costs for the auditors – time and expenses;
+• Travel costs for the auditors – time and expenses

-• Accommodation costs for the auditors; and
+• Accommodation costs for the auditors

-• Non-Conformity / Corrective Action Review.
+• Non-Conformity / Corrective Action Review

 In addition, preparing for certification may mean that you need to invest in your facilities or quality assurance and control system.

-Finally, if a company is applying for certification under different schemes with the same certification body, the certification body may offer a discount on the total certification costs.
+Last, if a company is applying for certification under different schemes with the same certification body, the certification body may offer a discount on the total certification costs.

 Table 4: Most important certifications and CoC requested by buyers in the grains, pulses and oilseeds sector

-Food Safety System Certification (FSSC 22000) Food safety There is no fixed fee.
-It depends on the size of the company, number of audit days and number of products.
-The number of products influences the cost for companies with <20 employees, but it is typically €1500-3500.
+Food Safety System Certification (FSSC 22000)Food safetyThere is no fixed fee.
+It depends on company size, number of audit days and number of products.
+The number of products influences the cost for companies with <20 employees, but it is typically €1600-3800.
 This excludes fees for annually recurring ‘surveillance’ audits.
 The audit certificate is valid for 3 years.

-The Netherlands
+Germany, Netherlands

-Denmark, Sweden and Norway
+Denmark, Sweden, Norway

 Preparation: courses per country.

-Service providers: certification bodies.
+Service providers: certification bodies

-Costs include a membership fee of £119 per production site and audit costs paid to the SMETA-approved agency.
-The costs of the first audit are agreed with the agency and are not fixed, but for most SMEs, the cost is €800-1200.
+Sedex Members Ethical Trade Audit (SMETA)Social audit focused on working conditionsCosts include a membership fee of £133 per production site and audit costs paid to the SMETA-approved agency.
+The costs of the first audit are agreed with the agency and are not fixed, but for most SMEs the cost is €900-1300.

-Also recognised in many other European markets.
+Also used in many other European markets.

 More information about the process: SMETA Guidance documents.

-There is no fixed fee.
-Certification costs for spice companies depend on the number of workers hired, number of products and number of facilities.
-For example, the fee for an SME with 20 employees and 2 products would be around €3,000 for the first year.
-This includes the fees for application, certification and processing.
+FairtradeSustainability, including working conditions, environment, and ethical trade criteria.There is no fixed fee.
+Certification costs for spice companies depend on number of workers hired, number of products and number of facilities.
+For example, the fee for an SME with 20 employees and 2 products would be more than €3000 for the first year.
+This includes application, certification and processing fees.
 However, certified suppliers are likely to benefit from higher prices paid for their products (and a minimum price).

-Germany, Switzerland and Austria
+UK, Germany, Switzerland, Austria

 Belgium, Netherlands

-First assessment of potential certification costs: Flocert Cost Calculator.
+First assessment of potential certification costs: Flocert Cost Calculator

 BCorp